trysca/trysca/TERMS_OF_SERVICE.md

 ## Limitation of Liability

 In no event shall we be liable for any indirect, consequential, incidental, special, or punitive damages arising out of or in connection with your use of the Bot, even if we have been advised of the possibility of such damages.

+## Termination of Usage

+We may terminate or suspend your access to the Service immediately, without prior notice or liability, under our sole discretion, for any reason whatsoever and without limitation, including but not limited to a breach of the Terms.

 ## Changes to the Terms of Service